Peasenhall

 Peasenhall is a village and civil parish in the East Suffolk district, in the English county of Suffolk.
 The population of the civil parish at the 2021 Census was 525.
 It lies on the A1120 tourist route; neighbouring villages include Sibton and Badingham.
-It was the location of the Peasenhall Murder.
+It was the location of the unsolved 1902 murder of Rose Harsent.

 Governance

 Peasenhall has its own parish council comprising 10 councillors, elected every four years.
 At district level, Peasenhall forms part of the Kelsale & Yoxford ward of East Suffolk district, and at county level, Peasenhall is included in the Framlingham Division of Suffolk County Council.

 Amenities

 The parish church of St Michael's dates from the 15th century, although much restored in 1860.
-It is a grade II* listed building.
+It is a Grade II* listed building.
 There is also a Methodist chapel; the building dates from 1809.
 There was also formerly a Congregationalist chapel.